-This self-paced MBA is designed to help you prepare for positions of major responsibility in business and management.
-Our program accommodates working professionals with a variety of undergraduate backgrounds.
-The low cost of the program and flexible evening classes make PNW an outstanding choice for an MBA degree.
+Grow your career on your schedule!
+Purdue University Northwest’s self-paced MBA program will prepare you for positions of major responsibility in business and management.
+Affordable tuition and flexible evening classes make PNW an outstanding choice for an MBA degree.

-Our AACSB-accredited program is considered one of the best places in the region to earn an MBA degree by Northwest Indiana Business magazine.
-You’ll learn from both tenured and clinical faculty members whose wealth of knowledge includes academic research as well as professional experience in their respective fields.
+- Our AACSB-accredited program is considered one of the best places in the region to earn an MBA degree by Northwest Indiana Business magazine.

 As an MBA student, you’ll complete 30 credit hours of required core business courses and choose six credit hours of elective courses.
-If you wish to pursue a concentration, complete 12 credit hours in your selected area: accounting, information systems/business analytics, finance or forensic accounting.
+Want to pursue a concentration?
+Complete 12 credit hours in your selected area: accounting, information systems/business analytics or finance.

 Complete approximately half of the program during year one, focusing on core classes that build a foundation of business concepts and strategies.